Amoxicillin/ clavulanate extended-release tabletsPronunciation

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using amoxicillin/clavulanate extended-release tablets while you are pregnant.
-Amoxicillin/clavulanate extended-release tablets is found in breast milk.
+Amoxicillin/clavulanate extended-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use amoxicillin/clavulanate extended-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

-Possible side effects of amoxicillin/clavulanate extended-release tablets:
+Possible side effects of amoxicillin/ clavulanate extended-release tablets: